hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_share_properties.html.markdown

 ## Disclaimers

 ~> **Note on Storage Accounts and Share Properties:** Terraform currently provides both a standalone [Share Properties resource](storage_account_share_properties.html), and allows for Share Properties to be defined in-line within the [Storage Account resource](storage_account.html).
 At this time you cannot use a Storage Account with in-line Share Properties in conjunction with any Share Properties resource.
-Doing so will cause a conflict of Share Properties configurations and will overwrite the Share Properties.
+Doing so will cause a conflict of Share Properties configurations and will overwrite the in-line Share Properties.

 ## Example Usage